ciareis/bypass/README.md

 //Instantiates a TotalScoreService
 $service = new TotalScoreService();

-//Consumes the service using the Bypass URL
+//Configure your service to access Bypass URL
 $response = $serivce
   ->setBaseUrl($bypassUrl) // set the URL to the Bypass URL ->getTotalScoreByUsername('johndoe'); //returns 35

-//Pest PHP verify that response is 35 expect($response)->toBe(35);
+//Pest PHP verifies that response is 35 expect($response)->toBe(35);

-//PHPUnit verify that response is 35
+//PHPUnit verifies that response is 35
 $this->assertSame($response, 35);
 ```